-As most of us have visited a cinema recently are aware, it’s bad manners to take along your phone and chat to friends through the film but as the world’s biggest firework displays gear up to welcome 2013, the organisers of the Australia New year show are pleading with the expected attendees to make sure they bring their smart phones for their most ambitious and biggest show yet.
+As most of us have visited a cinema recently are aware, it’s bad manners to take along your phone and chat with friends through the film but as the world’s biggest firework displays gear up to welcome 2013, the organisers of the Australia New year show are pleading with the expected attendees to make sure they bring their smartphones for their most ambitious and biggest show yet.

 There will be four times during the festivities when the crowds will be asked to hold up their phones to the night sky to add to the show.
 If just a fraction of the crowd participates, it should look really cool.

 Although an ambitious project by anyone’s standards it is not the first time that synchronised lights have been used to such effect.
 Last year the band Coldplay, as part of their Mylo Xyloto tour, handed out wristbands to everyone in the crowd and lighting engineers staged a show within the adoring masses by activating the lights in sequence.

 As you can see from the video the effect was stunning: